 Much has been written recently concerning the relationship between illegal immigration and border security (or the lack thereof).
 The concept of border security affects all of us, directly or indirectly.
 It seems that the closer we get physically to the border (any border), the more we are affected (by border security), and the more we consider it a real and valid concern.

 Filled with relevant information, this holistic approach provides a timely foundation for anyone interested in the topic.
-Descriptive and analytical, the text is designed to offer undergraduates in Homeland Security and Criminal Justice a balanced and up-to-date overview of what border security is, as well as the constant revisions to it that have occurred over the past 109 years.
+Descriptive and analytical, the text is designed to offer readers a balanced and up-to-date overview of what border security is, as well as the constant revisions to it that have occurred over the past 109 years.

 In this book, authors Phelps, Dailey and Koenigsberg describe and discuss:

 “I believe this is the most comprehensive work on border protection yet published by anyone to include the Federal government.
 It is the most comprehensive document for understanding the global history and contemporary context for every form of domestic and international border transgression from land, air, sea and cyber.
 Everyone seeking to understand the long term consequences of this problem must read it.” — Robert Scales, MG (U.S. Army, Ret.), retired Major General, formerly commanded the Army War College

 “This book is a definitive work on the concept of ‘borders’ and how governments over time view, employ and enforce them.
 The authors demonstrate extensive research and vast scholarship; the book is suitable for reference or general reading.
 It should be read by all members of Congress and border security public policy experts for a broader and deeper understanding of how borders function.
 The section that covers the different definitions of borders is excellent and thought-provoking.” — Diana Washington Valdez, border journalist, author and political science professor based in El Paso, Texas